Mount filesystems

 Memory allocation for a client is predefined.
 To change the memory allocation, contact the Customer Success Team.

-Remount of stateless clients options
+Remount options for stateless clients

-Mount options marked as Remount Supported
+Mount options explicitly marked as Remount Supported

 Set mount option default values